-The following essay topic analysis examines Yale School of Management (Yale SOM) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines Yale School of Management (Yale SOM) MBA admissions essays.
+The Yale MBA essay is for the 2020-2021 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-For the fourth year running, Yale MBA hopefuls are required to respond to a 500-word essay about their biggest commitment.
-When it was initially announced, Admissions Director Bruce DelMonico commented that the Yale MBA adcom developed this “seemingly simple and straightforward question” essay prompt in collaboration with a professor of organizational behavior at SOM.
+For the fifth year running, Yale MBA hopefuls are required to respond to a 500-word essay about their biggest commitment.

 Describe the biggest commitment you have ever made.
 (500 words maximum)

-With such a broad, open-ended mandate, it’s important to impose a structure on the response.
+With such a broad, open-ended mandate, it’s important to impose a structure on the response to this Yale MBA essay.
 Consider the main categories of what one can be committed to:

 - An idea